CPR was designed on the front line of cyber conflict

-One of the core aspects of CyberCPR’s security model is the need to know this means that only staff that are placed in a case/incident room can see the information relating to that case.
+One of the core aspects of CyberCPR’s security model is the ‘need to know’; this means that only staff that are added to an incident can see the information relating to that case.

-They cannot search for it and any links they clink to aspects of the case will both be blocked and alerted to administrators.
+They cannot search for it and any links they click to access aspects of the case will both be blocked and alerted to administrators.
 See more on the CyberCPR Security page.

 5 scary ways a hacker tries to trick you!
 1. You’ve won!
 We’re all savvy to the Prince from a far off land who wants to share his wealth with us, or the long-lost relative

 Bringing Cyber Security to the forefront.
 With ransomware attacks taking place every 14 seconds and cyber crime projected to cost the world $10.5 trillion annually by 2025, cyber security is more important than ever, with